Skip to content Skip to footer

 Local Codes and Permits

 Zoning and building codes can vary dramatically from one municipality to the next.
-Container buildings are much more common than they used to be, but you might find yourself in a region that is particularly forward-thinking or (more likely) behind the curve with regard to their acceptance.
-Foundation requirements, setbacks, and even finishing requirements can also vary.
-Make sure to do your research before falling in love with a design so that you will have a good idea of what you can and can’t do.
+Container buildings are much more common than they used to be, but you might find yourself in a region that is particularly forward-thinking or behind the curve with regard to their acceptance.
+Foundation requirements, setbacks, and finishing requirements can all vary.

 Foundation and Site Prep